JonasFriedli/entropy-hunter/README.md

 * Large samples are required to measure small biases reliably.
 * Use CSPRNG tokens ≥ 128 bits to remain safe even under strong sampling.

-Do you want me to regenerate the full **README.md** with this replacement, so you can drop it in directly?